wesleymassine/django-app/README.md

-# django-todolist
+# django-app

-Simple todolist write in django for general use and pipeline automation..
+Simple app write in django for general use and pipeline automation..

   - Be kind with my baby